16th Military Police Brigade

 The 16th Military Police Brigade is a military police brigade of the United States Army headquartered at Fort Bragg, North Carolina.
-This brigade has the only airborne-qualified military police units in the U.S. Army, outside of the 82nd MP Company of the 82nd Airborne Division.
-It provides law enforcement and police duties to Fort Bragg, and for the XVIII Airborne Corps when deployed.
+This brigade was the only airborne-qualified military police units in the U.S. Army, outside of the former 82nd MP Company of the 82nd Airborne Division.
+It provides security and protection support the XVIII Airborne Corps when deployed.
 As a brigade with organic airborne units, it is authorized a beret flash and parachute wing trimming, and the shoulder sleeve insignia was authorized to be worn with an airborne tab.
-According to U.S. Army's Institute of Heraldry, the shoulder sleeve insignia "was amended to delete the airborne tab effective 16 October 2008" when jump status of the brigade was terminated; however, various elements of the brigade remain on jump status.
+According to U.S. Army's Institute of Heraldry, the shoulder sleeve insignia "was amended to delete the airborne tab effective 16 October 2008" when jump status of the brigade was terminated; in October 2025 the remaining units (503rd MP BN) lost their jump status but continue to wear the maroon beret worn by paratroopers in the U.S. Army.